Debugging GTM Data Layer Issues: Expert Solutions

 • Documentation: Create clear and comprehensive documentation that outlines the Data Layer structure, variable naming conventions, and expected events.
 Share this documentation with the web development team.

-And why is this approach important?:
+Plus, why is this method important?

 Regular Audits of Data